Letters of Recommendation

 • Be aware that you do not need to complete your application to list me as a reference.
 With that in mind, please add me ASAP so I can complete them whenever I have time.

 • Please attempt to send as many notification emails in one group.
 Receiving these emails on the same day will help me track them.
+If for some reason you need to spread out applications, you need to discuss that with me first.

 Email Two: The First Reminder

 After you have added me to all of your applications, send me an email letting me know you have done so.
-In that email, re-list everything from Email One, as well as:
+I will not submit any letters until you send this email.

 • A finalized list of schools as a bulleted list.
 You should verify this information is correct.
 Whatever you write here, I might write into your letter.
 I will not proofread your work.
 Use exact, proper names.
 For example do not use “MS”, use “Master of Science,” or whatever the school calls the degree.
 Use full school names, for example do not use “UMich,” use “University of Michigan.”
 If you are applying to multiple programs at the same school, you should give each a separate bullet.
 You should list: